 Hiking the Dingle Way takes in the whole peninsula.
 Climb Mt Brandon, a sacred summit famous for its association with St Brendan the Navigator (said to have sailed to the “Promised Land”), walk the Mahrees, Ireland’s longest beach, relax in a seaweed bath, visit ancient and early Christian archeology and stand at Ireland’s westernmost point.
 While much of the Dingle Way involves road walking, our version takes in the very best hiking on this amazing peninsula.
 You’ll get superb views of the Blaskets from Slea Head and a chance to learn about the islands at the Blaskets Heritage Interpretive Centre, even if you won’t visit the islands themselves.

-For an easier and more coastal trip that takes in several of southwest Ireland’s peninsulas, opt for an-island hopping holiday, bouncing from one island to the next in Cork and Kerry.
-This trip starts at Cape Clear, a small island home to close-knit staunchly Irish-speaking community.
-It also takes in the famous Skellig Islands, a remote, jagged island pinnacle once home to monks and later, Star Wars Jedi as a location set for the recent films and finishes up at the Blasket Islands where travellers can hike the green hills down to the eerie abandoned village now home to little more than sheep and seabirds.
+For an easier and more coastal trip that takes in several of southwest Ireland’s peninsulas and coasts, opt for an-island hopping holiday, bouncing from one island to the next in Cork and Kerry.
+This trip starts at Cape Clear, a small island home to a close-knit staunchly Irish-speaking community.
+It also takes in the famous Skellig Islands, a remote, jagged island pinnacle once home to monks and later, Star Wars Jedi as a location set for the recent films.
+The trip finishes up at the Blasket Islands where travellers can hike the green hills down to the eerie abandoned village now housing little more than sheep and seabirds.

 If you’d rather travel at your own pace, you might prefer a Self Drive trip along the west coast.
 Starting in the bleak mountains of Connemara, sweeping past the Cliffs of Moher, through the lunar-like landscapes of the Burren National Park, you’ll end in your trip down in Dingle.
 Here, the Blasket Islands feature as on your last days when you take a boat out to the Blasket Islands accompanied by a local wildlife expert who will help you to spot seals, dolphins, porpoises and various seabirds inhabiting the forgotten coastlines of these long-abandoned island shores.